 · Did the receptionist at the hotel in Millau put us in the cabins furthest from the office?
 There were very few people at the hotel for the time we were there.

 · Did the conductor at Heathrow station separate Noel & I on the Heathrow Express to Paddington?
 We walked onto the station together expecting to get on the train together, but she insisted that we board separately at either end of the train.
-The train was empty.
+The train was virtually empty.

 · Did Viv’s and Mike’s legs always have an imprint of their bikes front cog on them?
 See this photo partly showing the imprint on Mike’s leg.